ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 itself.
 If the hint is not an acceptable representation, the client should instead display its canonical representation for the user.

-For example, in the first examples, the sender expresses no preference about how to render the mention.
+For example, in the first example, the sender expresses no preference about how to render the mention.
 In the second example, the sender requests that the mention is rendered as the literal URI.
 In the third example, the sender requests the canonical handle for Alice.
 In the fourth example, the